 Tips for better rest: incorporating meditation

 Many families incorporate meditation into their sleep routine.
-Meditation can help kids and teens (and adults!) calm their mind, so it’s easier to fall and stay asleep.
+Meditation can help children and teens (and adults!) calm their mind, so it’s easier to fall and stay asleep.
 At bedtime, children want to feel safe, comfortable, and at ease.
-Meditation combines relaxation and visualization techniques to encourage your child or teen calm and de-stress before bedtime.
+Meditation combines relaxation and visualization techniques to encourage your child or teen is able to calm and de-stress before bedtime.

 Mindfulness meditation